-Leh in Ladakh is an incredible land occupied by a wide number of attractions.
+Leh Ladakh is an incredible land occupied by a wide number of attractions.
 These include remarkable vistas of nature, welcoming inhabitants and its unique culture.
 The place is genuinely a paradise on Earth.
-Bordered by two of the world's largest mountain ranges, the Great Himalaya and the Karakoram, Ladakh lies in the crossways of two other ranges namely: the Ladakh range and the Zanskar range.
+Bordered by two of the world's largest mountain ranges, the Great Himalaya and the Karakoram, Ladakh lies in the crossways of two other ranges namely - the Ladakh Range and the Zanskar Range.
 Truly, the land of Ladakh is magical in its each and every aspect.

-Ladakh region has been inhabited by Indo-Aryans since the Neolithic times.
-Historians even claim that the Kushan empire was prevalent in Ladakh during the 1st century and Buddhism established its roots in Ladakh from the 1st and 2nd centuries.
+Ladakh region is inhabited by Indo-Aryans since the Neolithic times.
+Historians even claim that the Kushan Empire was prevalent in Ladakh during the 1st century and Buddhism established its roots in Ladakh from the 1st and 2nd centuries.

 By the 8th century, the region was captured and controlled by the Tibetan empire.
 Sometime later, Ladakh was set free of the Chinese and Tibetan kingdom which led to the advent of the Ladakhi dynasty rule in the region.
 Amidst all these political scenarios and changes in power dynamics, Buddhism emerged as the most followed religion.